Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 He was very fond of them, of course.
 But deathworlders, and those who embraced their culture, were a little *overwhelming* from Urgug’s perspective.
 They were dynamic, and aggressive, and a bit *too* quick of mind to really catch up.
 Bruuk was wickedly intelligent, and Wilde was in another league of perceptive.
 The two of them together seemed to synergistically combine their powers in ways that, frankly...
 Urgug had no hope of keeping up with.
 Especially the way they managed to infect Moj and Dora with some of that energy, too.

 No, he preferred his paperwork on the whole.
 It was something a hefty ruminant like himself could, well, ruminate over.
 And he’d found that deathworlders in general *hated* paperwork.
 Alleviating much of that burden from them both had earned him solid friendships, and well-crafted salads at dinner.
-Avocados, in particular…
+Avocados, in particular...

 He shook off the green glow of pleasure that thought rose in him, and returned his attention to Morwk.
 "You sound concerned."